pranaysahith/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-createDashboards-script.md

 ## Using CreateDashboard.py to Generate Dashboards

 The script requires four command line arguments to run, these come in the form of options you provide.
+Once complete, the script produces a link to the newly created dashboard.
 The required options are listed below, followed by some example runs:

 <table>
 <tr>